genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation-overview.md

 There are two kinds of permission entities defined by Generic Permissions in ```auth-permission.templt.xml``` file.

 - **USER_VISIBILITY** - An AuthCache which determines which user is visible to which user, this is driven by which users associated for the entity.
-Using are example, if two users are both in the same counterparty then they should be viewable to each other.
+Using our example, if two users are both in the same counterparty then they should be viewable to each other.

-- **ENTITY_VISIBILITY** - An AuthCache which determine if a user has access to particular entity, in our example, if the user permissioned for a particular counterparty, then it will be abel to see the associated row data for that counterparty.
+- **ENTITY_VISIBILITY** - An AuthCache which determine if a user has access to particular entity, in our example, if the user permissioned for a particular counterparty, then it will be able to see the associated row data for that counterparty.

 :::note
-synonym: Dynamic Permission, Permission Entity, Entity, AuthMap, AuthCache
+Synonym: Dynamic Permission, Permission Entity, Entity, AuthMap, AuthCache
 :::